 South Korea, Busan

-Busan is the largest port city in South Korea and the second largest metropolis in the country.
-There are over 3.5 million inhabitants in the city, and over 50 thousand of them are foreigners, who live and work here.
-“Busan – summer capital of South Korea” is the name the city fully deserves.
-There are seven wonderful sandy beaches, and on the waterfront, there are luxury hotels with private beaches and restaurants serving the most sophisticated delicacies from around the world.
-There are many summer festivals and concerts.
+Busan is the largest port city in South Korea and the second largest metropolis.
+It has over 3.5 million inhabitants, and over 50,000 of them are foreigners who live and work here.
+“Busan—summer capital of South Korea” is the name the city fully deserves.
+The city has seven wonderful sandy beaches, and on the waterfront, there are luxury hotels with private beaches and restaurants serving the most sophisticated delicacies from around the world.
+There are also many summer festivals and concerts.

 Tourists from outside Asia rarely reach the south of Korea.
 Most of them focus only on visiting Seoul.